loading video...

 Nike: Form Follows Motion opens at vitra design museum

-With NIKE: Form Follows Motion, VITRA Design Museum will present the first comprehensive exhibition about the world’s most revered sports brand.
+With NIKE: Form Follows Motion, VITRA Design Museum will present a comprehensive exhibition about the world’s most revered sports brand.
 The focus is on NIKE‘s design history, tracing a five-decade ascent from a grassroots start-up to a global phenomenon.
 This includes the company’s beginnings in the 1960s, the design of its famous ‘swoosh’ logo, as well as iconic products such as Air Max and Flyknit, and current research devoted to future materials and sustainability.
 Following the Olympic and Paralympic Summer Games in Paris as well as the European Football Championship in Germany, the museum will emphasize the importance of sports for design innovation and social change while also shedding light on the almost mythical devotion to sneakers and sportswear in popular culture and social media.
+Watch the newly-released video of Glenn Adamson, curator of Vitra Design Museum, and Martin Lotti, Chief Design Officer at Nike Inc., sharing insights into this collaboration and the brand’s legacy.

 NIKE vitra museum